vengaer/pearls/README.md

 # Pearls
 Image reproduction using smaller pearl-like images.
+The program reads an image from the disk, generates an number of colored, hollow circles and uses them to reprocue the original image.
+Written as part of the course TNM097 Image Reproduction and Image Quality at Linköping University.

 ## Dependencies
 - [OpenCV](https://opencv.org)